alperakcan/libhthread/README.md

   be discovered during testing and lead to hard-to-find bugs.

-  hthread monitors locks/unlocks and stores them in separate tables for each thread. this allows hthread to build a global lock order table for running process. hthread check for locking order violation against global order table for each lock request, and able to detect and report following errors.
+  hthread monitors locks/unlocks and stores them in separate tables for each thread. this allows hthread to build a global lock order table for running process. hthread checks for locking order violation against global order table for each lock request, and able to detect and report following errors.

   1. lock order violation in same thread - <a href="test/fail-04.c">fail-04.c</a>, <a href="#321-lock-order-violation-in-same-thread">report</a>